 My scholarly work seeks to address questions of culture, gender, politics in various contexts, with a particular focus on cross-cultural communication processes and connections between communities.

 I have also worked on contemporary understandings of religion and politics, including political conflict transformation.
 I have interests in the ways in which concepts of ‘religion’ are used not only historically but also in the contemporary political sphere, in both the Middle Eastern and European contexts.
-To this end, I also write occasional comment pieces for Ekklesia, the UK’s premier religion think-tank, of which I am also an Associate.
-My membership of the Iona Community is also an expression of a desire to integrate the categories of ‘religion’ and ‘the public sphere’ in meaningful ways.

 To see all my blog postings on the Critical Religion website, click here.